retifrav/scraps/_linux/monitoring-network-traffic.md

 index.html
 ```

-But a minute later or less there will be also other files:
+but a minute later or less there will be also other files:

 ``` sh
 $ ls -L1 /var/www/YOUR.HOST/admin/mrtg/